-I'm 55, married, two daughters 24&21.
+I'm married with two daughters 24&21.
 I've always lived a healthy lifestyle, I never smoked, eat pretty healthy and play league tennis for over 12 years, 4 days/week, until May when my cardiologist told me to stop.
 So now I walk and do light weights.

 I've had a murmur most of my life, that turned into MVP, then 3 years ago I had mild regurgitation, this past May after echo and TEE it is now severe.
 My surgeon will do a mini-sternontmy, I researched non-invasive but decided the MS is the best for me.
 I'm going into the hospital the day before my surgery for pre-op tests and heart cath.
 Not sure why not earlier but I will stay at the hospital and wake the next morning already there for surgery.
 Has anyone else done this?